matthewlong29/PareAndFlourish_Site/_posts/2018-12-15-thankful-for-community-support.md

 <hr class="secondary">

-What’s your advice on how to handle an unpaid invoice?
-What has worked for you in the past?
+Did you attend this event?
+Would you like to see another?
+What topics are you interested in?